SecOpsTeam/awesome-hacking-lists/README.md

 - [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
 It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
 With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
 - [InjectProc](https://github.com/secrary/InjectProc) - InjectProc - Process Injection Techniques [This project is not maintained anymore]
 - [gargoyle](https://github.com/JLospinoso/gargoyle) - A memory scanning evasion technique
-- [CascLib](https://github.com/ladislav-zezula/CascLib) - An open-source implementation of library for reading CASC storage from Blizzard games since 2014
+- [CascLib](https://github.com/ladislav-zezula/CascLib) - An open-source implementation of library for reading CASC storages from Blizzard games since 2014
 - [HElib](https://github.com/homenc/HElib) - An Implementation of homomorphic encryption
 - [wannakey](https://github.com/aguinet/wannakey) - Wannacry in-memory key recovery
 - [rocksutil](https://github.com/KernelMaker/rocksutil) - A c++ develop toolkit